The Witcher

-The books have been described as having a cult following in Poland and Central and Eastern European countries.
-They have been translated into 37 languages and sold over 15 million copies worldwide as of December 2019.
-They have also been adapted into a film (The Hexer), two television series (The Hexer and The Witcher), several video games, and two comic book series.
-The video games have been even more successful, with more than 50 million copies sold as of May 2020.
+The books have been described as having a cult following in Poland and throughout Central and Eastern Europe.
+They have been translated into 37 languages and sold over 15 million copies worldwide as of July 2020.
+They have also been adapted into a film (The Hexer), two television series (The Hexer and The Witcher), a video game series, and a series of comic books.
+The video games have been even more successful, with more than 75 million copies sold as of May 2023.